Salted Caramel Mocha Heaven & Hell Cake

 - Add in the vanilla and almond extracts and whip until stiff peaks form.

 - In three additions, sprinkle the powdered sugar/cake flour mixture over the meringue, and gently fold until well incorporated.

-- Transfer the mixture to the prepared KitchenAid® Professional-Grade Nonstick Round Pan, and bake for 45 minutes or until the cake is springy to the touch and a toothpick inserted in the center comes out clean, or with a few moist crumbs.
+Transfer the mixture to the prepared pan, and bake for 45 minutes or until the cake is springy to the touch and a toothpick inserted in the center comes out clean, or with a few moist crumbs.

 - Run a thin knife around the inside perimeter of the pan, and turn the cake out onto a wire rack to cool.

-- Preheat the oven to 325 degrees F. Lightly mist a KitchenAid® Professional-Grade Nonstick Round Pan with nonstick spray, and line with a circle of parchment.
+Preheat the oven to 325 degrees F. Lightly mist a 9-inch cake pan with nonstick spray, and line with a circle of parchment.

-- Place the sugar, flours, cocoa, baking powder, baking soda, and salt in the large bowl of the KitchenAid® Stand Mixer, and stir on low speed (using the Flat Beater attachment).
+Place the sugar, flours, cocoa, baking powder, baking soda, and salt in a large mixing bowl, and stir on low speed.

 - Add the softened butter, and stir on low speed until the mixture resembles moist sand.

 - Add the eggs, one at a time, scraping the bottom and sides of the bowl after each addition.

 - Add the Greek yogurt and vanilla, and mix on medium speed for about two minutes, to fully incorporate the ingredients and aerate and develop the structure of the cake.